arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/esp32-upload/esp32-upload.md

 tags: [ESP32, esptool, Flash]
 ---

+***This article is not suitable for beginners as it easily breaks your board especially when the serial bridge is not properly implemented.***

 The [Arduino UNO R4 WiFi](/hardware/uno-r4-wifi) has two different microcontrollers onboard, the Renesas RA4M1 and the ESP32-S3.

 By default, the ESP32-S3 module acts as a serial bridge, handling the connection to your computer.
 It also handles the rebooting of the main MCU, the Renesas RA4M1 when it is needed, for example when receiving a new sketch and resetting.